MeetMangrove/playbook/the_rules.md

  2. Onboard him/her by taking the time to explain how things are going lately, and refer to this playbook.
  3. Invite to Slack, Google Drive & Trello.
  4. Make a starting point with the most MM possible
+> Diner or appear.in are good options.

+ 6. Update meetmangrove.com/us with a PR (or ask someone who knows how to do it).
+ 6. Slack bots Rachid and Pairing Dancers will be updated automatically.
+ 7. Yeah you're done!
+ 8. ...but you're in charge of the trial period as well

 **Trial period**

+When someone joins Mangrove, he starts a trial period of 3 months.
+The goal is to see if the fit is real, so it work both ways (the new member might not feel good inside such an organisation for ex).

+Trial steps:

+1. Day 0 - Starting Point
+2. Day 30 - First month review
+> Gather at least 5 MM (appear.in or diner).
+See how things are going, both ways.
+At the end of the review decide to continue or to stop (go back to MF).

+3. Day 90 - Final decision
+> Gather at least 5 MM (appear.in or diner).
+See how things are going, both ways.
+At the end of the review decide to end the trial by giving a definitive membership or by going back to MF.

 ### Internal processes